m0veax/tplink_m7350/README.md

 - `tplink,oleds90319` (node behind `qcom,spi-qup-v2`)
 - `tp,oled_pt` -> `qcom,oled_s90319_pt`

+Indeed, the side of the display (white frame) reads: `BLB-S90319B-1`

-It is unclear what exactly the display driver is.
+There is no such thing in the vendor kernel sources, nor do Google or Bing yield anything.
+So it is unclear what exactly the display driver is.
-It looks like a 256x256 monochrome display.
+It looks like a 128x128 monochrome display, similar to _SH1107_.

-There is `drivers/video/msm/lcdc_samsung_oled_pt.c`, which is the best fit.
-And `CONFIG_FB_MSM_LCDC_SAMSUNG_OLED_PT` enables it.

 <details>
   <summary>DeviceTree excerpt</summary>